Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code

 In what sense are the emergent electric charges in a toric code like familiar electrons?
 For example, in a magnetic field due to a background of emergent magnetic charges, would they undergo cyclotron motion?
 If one could engineer a large ``density'' of the charges, would further interactions then produce quantum Hall physics?

-Here, we answer these questions in the affirmative using a surprisingly simple canonical model for topological phases --- the $\mathbb{Z}_p$ toric code illustrated in \figref{fig:1}{a}~\cite{bullock_qudit_2007,schulz_breakdown_2012,slagle_quantum_2017,vijay_isotropic_2017,watanabe_ground_2023}.
+Here, by tuning into a regime where the ground state hosts a finite density of electric and magnetic charges, we answer these questions in the affirmative using a surprisingly simple canonical model for topological phases --- the $\mathbb{Z}_p$ toric code illustrated in \figref{fig:1}{a}~\cite{bullock_qudit_2007,schulz_breakdown_2012,slagle_quantum_2017,vijay_isotropic_2017,watanabe_ground_2023}.
 We find a ground state phase in which the emergent electric charges form a $\nu=1/2$-type Bosonic Laughlin state~\cite{laughlin_anomalous_1983}, which we refer to as the Hall-on-Toric state.

 A major distinction between the Hall-on-Toric states and the usual fractional quantum Hall (FQH) states~\cite{laughlin_quantized_1981,tsui_two_1982,laughlin_anomalous_1983,haldane_fractional_1983,haldane_nonlinear_1983,haldane_many-particle_1985} lies in the role of charge conservation.
 In the latter, the underlying electronic charge is conserved, and the chiral edges required by the topological order carry dissipationless charge currents.
 Historically, those currents underlie the discovery of the FQH states in transport experiments~\cite{klitzing_new_1980,tsui_two_1982} and remain the most robust signature of the effect.
 In the Hall-on-Toric state, the underlying charges are only conserved modulo $p$ as they are emergent charges of a $\mathbb{Z}_p$ theory.
 Chiral edges remain, but they carry only thermal currents.